coreyfein/nyt-crossword-data/README.md

 - Google Chrome
 - Python 3.9+ with requirements installed
 - New York Times Games subscription
-- Apple ID with the same email address as your NYT Games subscription (for login purposes only -- you can't login to NYT with username/password directly when running Selenium)
+- Apple ID or Facebook account with the same email address as your NYT Games subscription (for login purposes only -- you can't login to NYT with username/password directly when running Selenium)
 - Airtable (Optional -- if you want to use something else to visualize your data, you don't need Airtable)

 ## Requirements